+44 1865 283890

 Radcliffe Observatory Quarter

-My Ph.D. research is focused on understanding the electrical thermal behaviour of metallurgical furnaces, supported by Norwegian research institute, Teknova.
+My Ph.D. research is focused on understanding the electrical thermal behaviour of metallurgical furnaces, supported by Norwegian research institute, NORCE.
 The goal of my project is to derive a mathematical model to explain the interdependent mechanisms that define the industrial process of calcination, which involves the heat treatment of anthracite, a source of carbon.
-In particular, I study how current propagates through granular material as it undergoes chemical and physical transformations induced by the high temperatures and mecahnical stresses present within the furnace.
+In particular, I apply multiscale techniques to study how current propagates through granular material as it undergoes chemical and physical transformations induced by the high temperatures and mecahnical stresses present within the furnace.

-More generally, I am interested modelling real-world processes, particularly problems involving material science and astrophysics.
+More generally, I am interested modelling real-world processes, particularly problems relating to the planetary science and astrophysics.
 I have experience solving problems using homogenisation theory, complex analysis and perturbation methods.

-I am a second year graduate student undertaking the Industrially Focused Mathematical Modelling (InFoMM) CDT program.
+I am a third year graduate student undertaking the Industrially Focused Mathematical Modelling (InFoMM) CDT program.

 - Michaelmas 2016: B7.2 Electromagnetism (TA).